 He was responsible for the renovation of key areas of the Medical Center, including Master Facilities Plans 1 and 2 to update the 1975 inpatient areas.
 He built the $23.7 million medically integrated fitness center, the first of its kind in the area; tripled the size of the Emergency Department, which received state designation as a Level III Trauma Center; and built the region’s only dedicated Heart Hospital and Cancer Institute, which opened in 2011.
 In 2016, Saint Francis opened its Building on Excellence project – a $127 million tower with all private rooms, and the Women and Children’s Pavilion.
 With these developments under Bjelich’s leadership, Saint Francis’ Cape Girardeau campus has more than quadrupled in size and now comprises 1.4 million square feet.
 Outside of Cape Girardeau, Bjelich’s vision has guided the construction of regional locations across the state, including Dexter, Poplar Bluff and Farmington.

 Under Bjelich’s leadership, the Healthcare System ranked as one of the Best Places to Work in Healthcare for six years running.
-The System earned the Healthgrades Outstanding Patient Experience Award seven times since 2009, ranking Saint Francis in the upper five percent nationwide for outstanding patient experience.
 In addition to excellence in patient quality, the System has demonstrated strong financial performance by maintaining an AA- (Fitch) and A+ (Standard & Poor) ratings.

 Bjelich developed the Saint Francis Medical Partners, a medical group practice without walls employing more than 200 physicians throughout the region and at 32 outpatient sites.
 He negotiated clinical affiliations with MD Anderson Cancer Center and the Cleveland Clinic, the best specialty programs in the country.
 With his leadership, Saint Francis recently transitioned to Epic, the nation’s premier fully-integrated electronic medical records system, further improving patient safety and consistency of care.